kj-robinson/aphid/README.md

-Below is the metadata for the experimental data files associated with [...]
+Below is the metadata for the experimental data files associated with Robinson and Grainger "The effects of warming and predators on population dynamics and dispersal in a tri-trophic field system"

 #### **aphid.csv**